-Whenever you use our services, we aim to provide you easy means to access, modify, delete, object to or restrict use of your personal information
+Whenever you use our services, we aim to provide you easy means to access, modify, delete, object to, or restrict use of your personal information

-We strive to give you ways to access, update/modify your data quickly or to delete it unless we have to keep that information for legal purposes.
+We strive to give you ways to access, update/modify your data quickly or to delete it unless we must keep that information for legal purposes.
 Some rights can be accessed from within the True Influence application.
 For visitors, these rights can be exercised by contacting us with your specific request.